 Policy Solutions | Fire Resilient Communities

-Governor’s Proposed Budget: The Gov. has proposed $1 billion in funding to support critical fire prevention activities and increase resilience, including investments in prescribed fire and funding to stimulate private investment in wildfire risk reduction.
+Governor’s Proposed Budget: The Gov. has proposed $1 billion in funding to support critical fire prevention activities and increase resilience, including investments in prescribed fire and funding for wildfire risk reduction.

 The terrifying scenes of megafires devastating natural and human communities are becoming a relentless part of our life in the Golden State with each year setting new records for the “largest,” “most damaging,” “most costly,” and tragically, the “most deadly” we’ve ever seen.
 These megafires are driven by many factors including extreme weather, land use decisions and a century of forest and wildfire mismanagement, leaving many communities and natural lands a spark away from catastrophe.